Print

 Instructions

-1. Saute olive oil, garlic, tomato paste and coriander (or another spice), in a wide skillet over medium heat.
+1. Saute olive oil, garlic, tomato paste and coriander in a wide skillet over medium heat.
 Cook for about 2 minutes, stirring almost constantly.
 You want the garlic and tomato paste to be lightly cooked without browning or sticking to the pan.

-2. Add water and stir to blend until smooth.
+2. Add 1/4 cup water and stir to blend until smooth.
 Simmer for 30 seconds or so.

-3. Add cooked barley.
+3. Add the cooked barley.
 Mix well with the tomato paste.
-Saute the barley for about 3 minutes, stirring occasionally.
-The color will darken and the tomato paste will thicken and stick to the barley.
+Warm the barley for about 3 minutes, stirring occasionally.
 Add salt to taste.

 4. Add spinach.
 Turn heat to medium low.
 Cook until the spinach is wilted to your liking.

-5. Push the barley to one side of the skillet.
+5. Push the barley and spinach to one side of the skillet.
 Drizzle more olive oil (a tablespoon or two) on the empty side of the skillet.

 Notes

-This sort of combination - grain, greens and eggs - can be made with any type of cooked grain.
-Try farro or quinoa
+This sort of combination - grain, spinach and eggs - can be made with any type of cooked grain.
+Try farro or quinoa instead of barley.

 I keep a tube of tomato paste in the refrigerator, for recipes that only require a tablespoon or two.